bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 >
 > * Change the file pattern to use a wildcard, i.e. `bam/ERR194147.*.bam` and re-run.

-Revert to a single BAM file and add an additional argument to the `Channel.fromPath()` function to check if the file exists.
+We will revert to using a single BAM file and add an additional argument to the `Channel.fromPath()` function to check if the file exists.

 ```